alkerway/hls-simulator/README.md

 ## 1: Starting a Session

 Clicking `Start Session` will return a session Id and start the vod-to-live manifest timer.
-A manifest level request 60 seconds after the `startSession` call will return a manifest around 60 seconds long.
+A manifest level request 60 seconds after the `startSession` call will return a manifest of maximum 60 seconds length.

 > Curl equivalent: `curl http://localhost:8880/startSession` will return the session start time in seconds, and a sessionId (e.g. "abc") to match the startTime and following messages (below).